poisl/event-scheduler/README.txt

 Event Scheduler is available in english and german language.
 It can easily be translated in other languages using the provided POT file.

 == Changelog ==

+= 1.0.3 =
+* Fixed an issue that could render the event list and member list unusable.

 = 1.0.2 =
 * Fix in the mail notification, wordpress admin mail is now used as sender.